pingcap/community/special-interest-groups/sig-sql-infra/roles-and-organization-management.md

-# SIG DDL Roles and Organization Management
+# SIG SQL-Infra Roles and Organization Management

 ## Join and Promotion

 ### Join

-The minimal requirement for contributors to join the Parser SIG is to have the **Active Contributor** community role in the TiDB/parser repository.
+The minimal requirement for contributors to join the SQL-Infra SIG is to have the **Active Contributor** community role in the TiDB or the parser repository.

 ### Promotion